DAGIS – Increased Health and Wellbeing in Children, Families and Educational Settings

 Katri Sääksjärvi, PhD, Institute of Health and Welfare (THL), Helsinki, Finland

-Leena Koivusilta, Adjuct Professor, University of Turku, Finland
+Leena Koivusilta, Docent, University of Turku, Finland

 Ilona Merikanto, Docent, Research Programs Unit (RPU) of the Faculty of Medicine, University of Helsinki